astronomer/docs/learn/airflow-sql.md

 ![gusty graph](/img/guides/gusty_simple_postgres.png)

 Note that by default, `gusty` will add a [LatestOnlyOperator](https://registry.astronomer.io/providers/apache-airflow/modules/latestonlyoperator) to the root of your DAG.
-You can disable this behavior by passing `latest_only=False` to the `create_dags` function.
+You can disable this behavior by passing `latest_only=False` to the `create_dags` function, or setting `latest_only: False` in the `METADATA.yml`.

 ## Next steps